yetanotherco/aligned_layer/docs/architecture/components/4_operator.md

 # Operator

-Operators are the Eigenlayer restakers.
-They are the ones responsable for verifying the ZK Proofs.
+The Operators are the component responsible for verifying the ZK Proofs.
+They are the Eigenlayer restakers.
 They are the ones who insert the financial security to the system, and leverage Ethereum's security into any AVS they take part of (in this case, Aligned).

 Operators read [Aligned Service Manager](./3_service_manager_contract.md) new batch Events.
 In them, they have the necesarry information to verify a batch, its merkle root and its data pointer.